 Keeping History Alive

-Sponsored by The Helen and Will Webster Foundation and Azusa Pacific University (APU), the Keeping History Alive program offers small grants to assist teachers of history and social studies throughout Los Angeles County.
+Sponsored by The Helen and Will Webster Foundation and Azusa Pacific University (APU), the Keeping History Alive grant program offers micro grants to assist teachers of history and social studies throughout Los Angeles County.

 Individual grants range from $250-$850; group grants are available for up to $1,700 (groups of 2 teachers), $2,550 (groups of 3), and $3,400 (groups of 4).